Anti-Bribery for Sales · Module 1 of 2

 You went.

 The Act prohibits inducement.
-The SFO calls out value and timing as the two flags. £5,000 of debenture seats.
-Three days before a £4.2M decision.
-That's both flags.
+SFO calls out value and timing. £5,000 of seats, three days before a £4.2M decision.
+Both flags.

 Naomi opens the gifts register on her screen and turns it toward you.